 - While there is generally no harm in getting re-vaccinated, the blood titer is generally more cost effective.
 The Vaccine Center offers the lowest prices available, often more than 50 to 60% off the price charged at major laboratories.

 What is a Titer?

-A titer is a blood test that checks your immune status to vaccinations or diseases you may received in the past.
+A Titer is a blood test that checks your immune status to vaccinations or diseases you may have received in the past.
 There are two types of immunity a person can have:

 1. Active Immunity